Bouncer (Neighbours): Storylines

 When Mike Young fails to save Lucy Robinson's pet Terrier, Basil, from drowning, he goes to the local animal shelter and brings home Bouncer for her.
 Lucy is hurt and angry that Mike is seemingly trying to replace Basil and is initially reluctant to have anything to do with the new puppy.
 However, Bouncer soon wins her over and she grows to love him as much as Basil.
 When Lucy leaves Ramsay Street for a trip around Europe, she leaves Bouncer with Mike.
 Along with the rest of the Clarke household, Mike grows to love Bouncer so much, that when Lucy (now Sasha Close) returns she lets Bouncer stay with them.
 However, Bouncer finds new company in the form of lonely Mrs Mangel.
 Bouncer begins spending a lot of time in Mrs Mangel's house and she grew fond of him too.
 When Mike finds out, he and Mrs Mangel fight over who Bouncer should live with and they decide to let Bouncer choose for himself.
 He runs to Mrs Mangel and Mike lets Bouncer live with her.
 After Mrs Mangel marries and moves to England with her new husband, Bouncer is left with her son Joe Mangel (Mark Little).
 Bouncer misses Mrs Mangel at first, but he soon finds a new loving owner in Joe's son, Toby (Finn Greentree-Keane) and the two become inseparable.
 Bouncer becomes a hero of Ramsay Street when he saves Madge Bishop and Sky Bishop (Miranda Fryer) from a fire at the Mangel house by barking for help.

 Bouncer moves next door with Toby and Dorothy Burke (Maggie Dence) when the Mangels move to the countryside.
 Dorothy and Phoebe Bright (Simone Robertson) enjoy having Bouncer live with them.
-When Toby and Dorothy decide to leave Ramsay Street to join the Mangels in the country, Toby knows he cannot not leave Bouncer behind and takes him with them.
+When Toby and Dorothy decide to leave Ramsay Street to join the Mangels in the country, Toby knows he cannot leave Bouncer behind and takes him with them.
 But Bouncer misses the street and just days after leaving, Toby calls Jim Robinson (Alan Dale) to tell him that Bouncer has run away.
 The residents are sure that Bouncer is heading back to Ramsay Street and Hannah Martin (Rebecca Ritters) finds him and a litter of puppies that he had fathered in Anson's Corner.
 It was then arranged for the puppies to live at a farm in the country near Bouncer.
 Doug Willis (Terence Donovan) and Pam Willis (Sue Jones) pack their car with the puppies and drive them and Bouncer to the country.

 In 2015, Naomi Canning (Morgana O'Reilly) finds a labrador and Chris Pappas (James Mason) learns that the dog's owner has recently died.
 Lucy (now Melissa Bell) soon discovers that the dog is Bouncer's direct descendant, so gives the dog to Paul Robinson (Stefan Dennis) and names her Bouncer 2.